2026-06-01

 Use Artifact Uprising, Mixbook, or Chatbooks.
 Skip Shutterfly's lowest tiers β the paper quality matters for something the recipient will actually open.

 Special case: If the dog has died or is elderly, this is especially meaningful.
-See our note on memorial gifts for timing and framing.
+See our pet memorial gift ideas for timing and framing.

 4. A donation to the rescue the dog came from